malmostad/sitevision_assets/README.md

 ## Shared Sass Utilities
 Sass utilities from our [shared_assets](https://github.com/malmostad/shared_assets) repository are attached to this repository.
-See the *Gettings Started* and *Grids and Responsive Design* sections of the [Web Application Guidelines](http://malmostad.github.io/wag-external-v4) for usage.
+See the *Gettings Started* and *Grids and Responsive Design* sections of the [Web Application Guidelines v4](http://malmostad.github.io/wag-external-v4) for usage.

 To update the Sass utilities for this project, if you e.g. need a fresh version of the `variables.scss` file, run:

     $ bower update

-Be sure to commit the changes if any files were updated.
+The updated files must be committed to this repository to ensure that all developers working with this system have the same versions.

 ## Run a Lightweight Local Asset Server